wyfo/apischema/docs/conversions.md

 {!sub_conversions.py!}
 ```

+Sub-conversions can also be used to [bypass registered conversions](#bypass-registered-conversion).

-### Serialized method conversion
+### Serialized method sub-conversions

-Serialized method can also have dedicated conversions
+Serialized method can also have dedicated sub-conversions

 ```python
 {!serialized_conversions.py!}